-- 7.5.1 In accordance with section 6.30 of the Code, a service standards adjustment mechanism applies to the access arrangement. - 7.5.2 An amount will be added to, or deducted from, the target revenue for each of the transmission system and the distribution system for the next access arrangement period in accordance with the service standards adjustment mechanism set out below. - 7.5.3 The service standards adjustment mechanism will apply to the "SSAM Measures" meaning SAIDI, SAIFI, loss of supply event frequency and average outage duration as defined in section 4.

-In relation to actual service performance for each financial year of the access arrangement period, a reward (a positive amount) or penalty (a negative amount) will be calculated for each SSAM Measure by applying the applicable incentive rate to the relevant Service Standard Difference ("SSD").
-SSDt is calculated as SST - SSAt.
+- 7.5.1 In accordance with section 6.30 of the Code, a service standards adjustment mechanism applies to the access arrangement. - 7.5.2 An amount will be added to, or deducted from, the target revenue for each of the transmission system and the distribution system for the next access arrangement period in accordance with the service standards adjustment mechanism set out below. - 7.5.3 The service standards adjustment mechanism will apply to the "SSAM SSBsMeasures" meaning the service standard benchmarks for SAIDI, SAIFI, call centre performance, circuit availability, loss of supply event frequency and average outage duration as defined in section 4. - 7.5.4 In relation to actual service performance for each of the financial years ending 30 June 2018 and 30 June 2019, and the following financial years ending 30 June ("SST Year") year of the access arrangement period, a reward (a positive amount) or penalty (a negative amount) will be calculated for each SSAM SSBMeasure by applying the applicable incentive rate to the relevant Service Standard Difference ("SSD").
+The SSDSSDt is calculated as follows: